 Kinsman is a very small town located in the state of Ohio.
 With a population of 2,766 people and just one neighborhood, Kinsman is the 395th largest community in Ohio.
-Much of the housing stock in Kinsman was built prior to World War II, making it one of the older and more historic towns in the country.
+Kinsman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Kinsman, you'll notice that it is more blue-collar than most other communities in America.
-35.95% of Kinsman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kinsman is generally considered to be a blue-collar town.
+35.95% of the Kinsman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kinsman is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Kinsman who work in office and administrative support (11.53%), maintenance occupations (8.54%), and sales jobs (8.20%).

 Also of interest is that Kinsman has more people living here who work in computers and math than 95% of the places in the US.